-M. Emile de Girardin, in the Prosse, reiterates his assertion that in March, 1848, General Changarnier proposed to Ledru-Rollin to put himself at the head of 12,000 troops, to invade Barrier put himself at the head of 1840.
-He to invade England, and to proclaim the republic.
+M. Emile de Girardin, in the Presse, reiterates his assertion that in March, 1848, General Changarnier proposed to Ledru-Rollin to put himself at the head of 12,000 troops, to invade England, and to proclaim the republic.
 He further asserts that the general frequently boasted on the benches of the National Assembly of having made the proposal, a fact that is certified by the disinterested testimony of M. Mathieu (de la Drôme).
 Thus the story rests.